Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="C99Symbol"></span>

-C99 allows variables to be declared anywhere within a block. just as it allows variables to be declared anywhere within a function.
+C99 allows variables to be declared anywhere within a block, just as it allows variables to be declared anywhere within a function.

 ## 10.4 Scope